jianpingyu/spring-testing/README.md

   * `GET /hello`: Returns _"Hello World!"_.
 Always.
   * `GET /hello/{lastname}`: Looks up the person with `lastname` as its last name and returns _"Hello {Firstname} {Lastname}"_ if that person is found.
-  * `GET /weather`: Calls a downstream [weather API](https://darksky.net) via HTTP and returns a summary for the current weather conditions in Hamburg, Germany
+  * `GET /weather`: Calls a downstream [weather API](https://darksky.net) via HTTP and returns a summary for the current weather conditions in NanJing

 ### Internal Architecture
 The **Spring Service** itself has a pretty common internal architecture: